Frequently Asked Questions

 How do I register for a course?

-All students register on-line at www.onestop.uc.edu.
+All students register online.
 If you are a first time student, or have not taken classes in a while, please call the OLFS Office at (513) 556-6583 first to receive all necessary paperwork.

 How do I obtain my course materials?

 When you register for a course, your assignments will be sent to you by your instructor or they will be on Blackboard.
 You will also be required to purchase the textbook(s) and course guide for your courses through MBS Books, a centralized distribution center.
 To order your book(s), call MBS at 1-800-325-3252, give them the number of the course you are taking, and they will send you the required textbook(s).
 You may also order online.

 How do I take my final exams?